AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/spatial_anchor.md

 A single cable extending across a chunk border is enough to load that new chunk.

-It will propagate its "loading" across [quantum bridges](quantum_bridge.md), but not cross-dimensionally, so if you have a quantum bridge to the nether, you need a spatial anchor on the network in your base and on the network in the nether.
+It will propagate its "loading" across [quantum bridges](quantum_bridge.md), but not cross-dimensionally, so if you have a quantum bridge to the Nether, you need a spatial anchor on the network in your base and on the network in the Nether.

-By default it will also enable random ticks in its loaded chunks, this can be turned off in the ae2 config.
+By default, it will also enable random ticks in its loaded chunks, but this can be turned off in the AE2 config.

 It can be rotated with a <ItemLink id="certus_quartz_wrench" /> if for some reason you want to do that.